> Published on 10.18.2019 by Flightsim: Hopping Round The World Adventure 2020

 Answer: 654 days or 1 year and 9 months.
 I still counted days off since I flew more legs on certain days.

 Answer: 149,984 nautical miles flown.
-This time around I will keep track of my flying better with a log book.
+I kept track of my time with Microsoft Excel.

 COMPLETED HRW MAP